Psychology 2080 - Abnormal Psychology » Spring 2021 » Quiz 5

 Judith is currently experiencing a period of sadness that interferes with her ability to go to work and to take care of her children.
 It has lasted for three weeks, and she has experienced similar episodes in the past.
 What type of major depression would she MOST likely be diagnosed with?

-A. seasonal
+A. melancholic

 B. persistent